prymitive/bootstrap-breadcrumbs/docs/index.rst

     url = resolve(viewname, args=args, kwargs=kwargs)

-If viewname cannot be resolved using reverse() than it will be rendered as is, so that static url's can be used in ``{% breadcrumb %}`` template tags.
+If the viewname cannot be resolved using reverse() then it will be rendered as is, so that static url's can be used in ``{% breadcrumb %}`` template tags.

-Note that label is escaped by default, so all HTML tags will be replaced.
+Note that the label is escaped by default, so all HTML tags will be replaced.
-This is protection for cases where label can contain user provided content, for example username.
+This is a protection for cases where the label can contain user provided content, for example a username.
-If user would somehow put links or javascript into the label, he could expose any viewer to malicious code.
+If the user would somehow put links or javascript into the label, he could expose any viewer to malicious code.

 Example::